enonic/enonic/xp/7.0/enonic-cli.md

 ## File structure

-* Enonic CLI, will create a hidden folder in the user folder to store the XP distributions, homes and projects.
+* Enonic CLI, will create a dot folder in the user folder to store the XP distributions, homes and projects.
 * ~/.enonic-cli
   * distributions
     * 6.15.0